AparicioJohan/GS/README.md

 # Genomic Selection <img src="man/figures/logo.png" width="120px" align="right"/>

-The GS is a r-package that has been created to run cross validation using BGLR - sommer - ASReml packages.
+The GS is a r-package that has been created to run cross validation using BGLR - sommer packages.
 This allows you run CV by command line or with a user interface in shiny.

 ## Installation